solarisDigitalAssets/docs/docs/API_Guide.md

 ## WithdrawalProcessing Transacions

 A WithdrawalProcessing is a Transaction of type WITHDRAWAL_PROCESSING.
 The Digital Assets Platform processes Withdrawal Transactions in batches to include as many Withdrawals as possible in one single network transaction.
 When the batch of Withdrawals is processed and a network transaction has been broadcasted to the network, then a Transaction of type WITHDRAWAL_PROCESSING is created by the Digital Assets Platform.
 This WithdrawalProcessing Transaction represents a single transfer of funds from the Partner Entity’s Account and is used to pay the actual network fees for the network transaction.

 The WithdrawalProcessing Transaction has an attribute `amount` that represents the amount that is moved on the Partner Entity’s fee paying Account.
 The `amount` can be negative or positive.
-The `amount` is calculated as follows: `(SUM of the `fee_amounts` of all Withdrawals included in a network transaction) MINUS the actual network transaction fee`.
+The `amount` is calculated as follows:
+`(SUM of the `fee_amounts` of all Withdrawals included in a network transaction) MINUS the actual network transaction fee`.

-As the `fee_amounts` of the Withdrawals are only an estimate they can be less or more than the actual fee that needs to be payed to the network thus leading to a positive or negative amount that will be taken from or credited to the Partner Entity’s fee paying Account.
+As the `fee_amounts` of the Withdrawals are only an estimate they can be less or more than the actual fee that needs to be paid to the network thus leading to a positive or negative amount that will be taken from or credited to the Partner Entity’s fee paying Account.

 See: